-Ormat places high value in compliance with all relevant regulations.
-Applying best practices in risk management throughout our business is key to across our operational portfolio.
+We invite you to read in this report more about the specific achievements Ormat has made in these areas throughout in 2018 across our operational portfolio.
 We also invite you to regularly visit our corporate website (www. ormat.com) for updates on our sustainability progress.

-In summary, Ormat is pleased to submit this sustainability report to you, our stakeholders.
+In summary.
+Ormat is pleased to submit this sustainability report to you, our stakeholders.
 Our commitment to encouraging the use of renewable power and to reducing GHG emissions are embedded in Ormat's corporate DNA.
 We are firmly committed to these goals as a Company and as concerned members of the global society.
 We believe this report, and the effort our Company makes in collecting and analyzing the data it contains will help accelerate learning, engagement and support meaningful change.